Parker Mega Score finale: Richard Stark in British Thriller Book Cover Design of the 1970s and 1980s

 (NB: A version of this post also appears on Existential Ennui.)

-Slight change of plan here: I had intended to post a Westlake Score this week, but I’ve decided to hold off on that for the moment—partly because on a whim I actually started reading the Westlake Score in question, and so I […]
+Slight change of plan here: I had intended to post a Westlake Score this week, but I’ve decided to hold off on that for the moment—partly because on a whim I actually started reading the Westlake Score in question, and so I might […]

 Guest slot: The Wolf Man, by Christopher Lyons

 Let’s keep the introductions to a minimum this time: the first part of Chris’s two-part guest essay, “The Man Who Doesn’t Wink,” can be found here, so go read that (if you haven’t already) to get yourself up to speed.
-As before, we welcome your comments, even more so now […]
+As before, we welcome your comments, even more so now that […]

 Westlake Score: Butcher’s Moon by Richard Stark; 1977 UK Coronet paperback

 Time for my third and final post on Butcher’s Moon, the sixteenth Donald “Richard Stark” Westlake “Parker” thriller.
-And having eulogised the novel in an enervating fashion and examined the 1974 Random House first edition at laborious length, for this terminal missive I want to take a look at the first—and […]
+And having eulogised the novel in an enervating fashion and examined the 1974 Random House first edition at laborious length, for this terminal missive I want to take a look at the first—and indeed […]

 Collecting Parker: Richard Stark’s Butcher’s Moon—how to identify a true first edition

 Having expounded at length—and how—on the meat (groan…) of Butcher’s Moon—i.e. reviewing the novel itself—I thought I’d ruminate for a while on the American first edition of the book: its collectibility and current value, and how to identify a true first.
-Those whose interest in tedious matters to do with book […]
+Those whose interest in tedious matters to do with book collecting […]

 Parker Progress Report: Butcher’s Moon (Parker #16, 1974) by Richard Stark; a review

 And so we reach the final novel in the first phase of Donald “Richard Stark” Westlake’s Parker crime series, and indeed in the first phase of my reviewing trawl through the Parkers: Butcher’s Moon.
-I’ve actually got three posts planned on Butcher’s Moon: this first one, which is, obviously, a review; […]
+I’ve actually got three posts planned on Butcher’s Moon: this first one, which is, obviously, a review; a […]

 Lawrence Block’s trilogy of Parker forewords